 - PR will get much better at determining how big a crisis situation will be

-- Last but not least (and my biggest hope of all): AI will allow journalists more time to go back to more in-depth journalism
+- Finally (and my biggest hope of all): AI will allow journalists more time to go back to more in-depth journalism

 For as great as AI is (and will be) for the PR industry, there are some things it just won’t do:

 - AI won’t do our work for us